 These frequently asked questions (FAQ) are to help answer some of the common questions on the regulation of paramedics under the National Registration and Accreditation Scheme (National Scheme).
 It is intended that the FAQ will be updated as the implementation project progresses and the Paramedicine Board of Australia (the Board) make decisions.
 All decisions made by the Board will be documented on the Board website.

 These FAQ are based on AHPRA’s experience in administering the Health Practitioner Regulation National Law as in force in each state and territory (National Law) for the current 15 registered professions.

 The Health Practitioner Regulation National Law and Other Legislation Amendment Bill 2017 (the Amendment Bill) was passed on 6 September 2017 by the Queensland Parliament and gained assent on 13 September 2017.
-The amendments will apply in all States and Territories except Western Australia.
+The amendments will apply in all States and Territories.
 South Australia made a regulation on 19 December 2017 to give effect to the amendments regarding paramedicine.
 The Health Practitioner Regulation National Law (WA) Amendment Act which amends the WA National Law, completed its passage through Western Australian Parliament on 11 April 2018.

 Health Ministers made the announcement of the nine person board at the Council of Australian Governments (COAG) Health Council meeting held on 19 October 2017.
 The Board met for the first time on 30 October 2017.

 Download a PDF of the FAQ for paramedics (151 KB,PDF)

 The purpose of the National Scheme is to protect the public.
 Benefits of national regulation under the National Scheme for paramedics include:

 Health Ministers appointed the Board on 19 October 2017 and the first meeting of the Board was held on 30 October 2017.